Data-driven approach: knock over your bank’s IT architecture!

 As a medium-sized American personal current account provider, the Horizon Bank wanted to solve the problem of customer relationship management that had been a challenge for years.
 The data infrastructure in the bank’s CRM systems did not improve efficiency in managing customer relations when handling personal current accounts.
 First of all, there were no data integration features.
 The data was stored in many databases, data warehouses and other repositories.
 This limited business intelligence capability was reflected in lower sales, poorer marketing campaigns and efforts and customer service, and thus decreased financial performance.
 It was far from a data-driven culture.

-Horizon decided to create a custom CRM solution, focusing on organizing data for work efficiency.
+Horizon decided to create a custom CRM solution, focusing on organizing data so that employees would be able to work more efficiently.
 The bank merged various repositories and reorganized data, focusing on convenience for employees and hassle-free data entering.
 Automation and simplification of the IT infrastructure have significantly improved the company’s IT environment and subsequent management of personal current accounts.

 As the example of Horizon bank shows, the key to a new, super-efficient business model is to provide a data-driven work environment.
 It turns out that genuine customer centricity starts with improving the work efficiency of each employee.
 In digital banking, employees must have at their disposal data and tools that increase efficiency and support data-driven decision making.
 Staff are not data scientists.
-They should simply have tools to focus on decision making, act as an accountability partner, and offer the customer financial services they actually need.
+They should simply have tools to focus on decision making, act as an accountability partner, and prepare the bank for future challenges.

 Digital banking… without breaking the piggy bank